christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 Addendum

 Modern political ideologies like conservatism and leftism are secularized versions of Catholicism and Protestantism.

-Conservatism = Catholicism (Catholic doctrine aligns with conservative ideas of hierarchical structure, fixed moral truths, advocating for preservation of traditional values, family structures, and moral codes).

-Leftism = Protestantism (Social justice, focus on personal salvation that was secularized into left-wing efforts for social justice).
+Conservatism = Catholicism, Leftism = Protestantism.
 The binary of Right vs. Left dichotomy = monotheism.
 Modern left vs. right politics is a secularized variant of Catholic vs. Protestant wars in Europe.

 My critique of the left as a secularized variant of Protestantism wasn't an implication that I personally hold conservative views, nor was it a critique offered from a conservative perspective.

 Footnotes